-The following description of the Lucent Technologies Inc. Pension Plan (the "Plan" or "LTPP") provides only general information.
-Participants should refer to the Plan document and the Summary Plan Description for a more complete description of the Plan's provisions.
+The following description of the Lucent Technologies Inc. Retirement Plan (the "Plan") provides only general information.
+Participants should refer to the Plan document and the Summary Plan Description of the Plan for a more complete description of the Plan's provisions.